sebaspv/rankify/README.md

-Rankify is a computer vision powered web application to grade logos based on graphic design principles, and industry analysis
+Rankify is a computer vision powered web application to grade logos based on graphic design principles, and industry analysis.

 ## Features